DmytroSukhoruchenko/jenkins/public/comparing.md

 ## GSP disadvantages:
 - non stable work and behavior;
 - unflexible;
-- haven't such clarity and visibility(like a Prometheus/Grafana stack);
+- hasn't such clarity and visibility(like a Prometheus/Grafana stack);

 ## Prometheus/Grafana stack disadvantages:
 - need to install;